 When hyperacusis develops:

+Severe tinnitus.
+The most common trigger for hyperacusis development is a subconscious evaluation that loud sounds will potentially exacerbate tinnitus.
 The consensus is that about 40% of people with troublesome tinnitus have some degree of hyperacusis.
-Recent large-scale prevalence research, including research carried out at our clinic, has identified the development of secondary hyperacusis in about 50% of help-seeking tinnitus patients.
+Large-scale prevalence research, including research carried out at our clinic, has identified the development of secondary hyperacusis in about 50% of help-seeking tinnitus patients.

 Hyperacusis can also develop with: